School Anxiety in Teenagers

 Writing therapy such as worry journal or for younger children set up a worry box and chat about their worries at home and try and get rid of some of the notes when the worry has gone.

-Get support from School staff who are experienced in student anxieties.
+Get support from school staff who are experienced in student anxieties.
 Look at school timetable and motivations and subjects enjoyed.

 Make a coping plan to reduce anxiety.